Overview

 run: cat code-coverage-results.md >> $GITHUB_STEP_SUMMARY

-Now, it publishes to the job summary page right next to the action run logs!
+Now, it publishes to the job summary page right next to the workflow run logs!
 See the screenshot below:

 Code Coverage Summary Report added to the job summary